Erich Fromm

 photo credits: Wikimedia Commons

-movement: continental philosophy, Frankfurt School
+Movement: continental philosophy, Frankfurt School

-country of citizenship: German Empire, Weimar Republic
+Country of citizenship: German Empire, Weimar Republic, Germany, Switzerland

-educated at: Goethe University Frankfurt, Heidelberg University, New York University
+Educated at: Goethe University Frankfurt, Heidelberg University, New York University

-occupation: university teacher, sociologist, psychoanalyst, writer, psychologist, philosopher, economist
+Occupation: university teacher, sociologist, psychoanalyst, writer, psychologist, philosopher, economist

-award received: Humanist of the Year, Nelly Sachs Prize, Goethe Plaque of the City of Frankfurt
+Award received: Humanist of the Year, Nelly Sachs Prize, Goethe Plaque of the City of Frankfurt

-student of: Alfred Weber
+Student of: Alfred Weber

 Erich Seligmann Fromm (; German: [fʁɔm]; March 23, 1900 – March 18, 1980) was a German-American social psychologist, psychoanalyst, sociologist, humanistic philosopher, and democratic socialist.
 He was a German Jew who fled the Nazi regime and settled in the United States.
 He was one of the founders of The William Alanson White Institute of Psychiatry, Psychoanalysis and Psychology in New York City and was associated with the Frankfurt School of critical theory.
 Source: Wikipedia (en)